Azure/RGCOPY/rgcopy-docu.md

 > :memo: **Note:** RGCOPY does not copy private endpoints.
 Granting network access for the storage accounts from the VMs has to be done manually in the target RG.

-### Copy storage account content
+### Copy storage account content (share-copy)
 You can copy all BLOBs in **containers** as well as all files in **SMB** and **NFS** file shares by setting parameter **`copySaShares`**.
 This uses the tool **azcopy** which is called by RGCOPY.

+**For share-copy, special restrictions exist:** AzCopy must either authenticate using storage account keys or by using the managed identity of a VM that is running RGCOPY.
+- Everything works fine fine if the source SA and the target SA are both configured to allow SA keys.
+- When one of them does not allow using SA keys then you must run RGCOPY inside an Azure VM with a managed identity.
+- When both do not allow storage account keys then you must use the same Azure user (the managed identity) for the source SA and target SA.
+In this case, cross-tenant copy is not possible.

+#### Share-copy using an Azure VM
-> :memo: **Note:** For Storage account copy, it is required running RGCOPY inside an Azure VM with **user assigned managed identity**.
-In this case, a subnet rule is created from the VM's subnet to the storage accounts.
-RGCOPY tries ro figure out the subnet on its own.
+When using an Azure VM for starting RGCOPY then you should assign a **user assigned managed identity** to this VM.
+In this case, RGCOPY creates a subnet rule for each needed storage account using the subnet of the VM.
+RGCOPY tries ro figure out the ID of the subnet on its own.
 To be on the save side, you can use RGCOPY parameter **`subnetIdControlPlane`** for setting the subnet ID.
 In this subnet, the service endpoint **`Microsoft.Storage.Global`** must be enabled.

+#### Cross-tenant share-copy
-You can even copy BLOBs and files between different tenants.
+You can even copy containers, NFS-shares and SMB-shares between different tenants.
 For this, you need two Azure users (one per tenant) having the **Required RBAC roles** (see below).

 > :memo: **Note:** Copying files of NFS or SMB shares between **between different tenants** is only possible if either the source SA or the target SA is configured allowing SA keys.